Federated Credential Management API

 2. Convert json to an IdentityProviderAccountList, and store the result in accountsList.

-We should validate the accounts list returned here for repeated ids, as described here.
+the accounts list returned here should be validated for repeated ids, as described here.

 6. Wait for accountsList to be set.